azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 ![GitHUb day4 approve](./images/gh-day4-common-approve.png)

 Now the test environment will be deployed.
-After the deployment is finished, we have another resource group with all shared Azure resource in the test environment.
+After the deployment is finished, we have another resource group with all shared Azure resources in the test environment.

-Take your time and investigate the create resources.
+Take your time and investigate the created resources.

 Check your Project Board, it should look something like this: